Penalty box: Rugby league

 In rugby league, penalties involving violent play, dangerous play, professional fouls or repetitive commission of a specific offence can result in a sin binning, where the offending player must spend 10 minutes off the field.
-In Australian rugby league, the referee will raise both hands and spread his digits to indicate "10 minutes"; elsewhere, the yellow card is used.
+In Australia and New Zealand, the referee will raise both hands and spread his digits to indicate "10 minutes"; in Europe, the yellow card is used.

 Often, if a team is committing one offence repeatedly, the referee will warn the captain that the next time they commit that offence, the player responsible will be sent to the bin.
 In the Super League and other UK based competitions, the referee will face the offending team and circle one arm towards them to signal a team warning; this saves time and also allows for fans to see that the next player responsible for a penalty will be sent to the sin bin indefinitely (if there has not been a sufficient change in attitude from the team).
 For the most serious offences and/or repeated misconduct, the referee may send off players, who take no further part in the game and leave their team a player short.
 Referees also have the power to send team officials to the stands.

 In 1981 Australia's New South Wales Rugby Football League introduced the use of the sin bin and that year Newtown Jets hooker Barry Jensen became the first player sent to it.

 In the National Rugby League, there is no physical sin bin.
 Players must serve their punishment in the dressing room; remaining on the sideline or in the stands is not permitted.
-However, in the Super League and other UK based competitions, a player sent to the sin bin will usually sit on the bench and will wear a 'bib'; however, they do have the option of going back into the dressing room if they please.
+However, in the Super League and other UK based competitions, a player sent to the sin bin will usually sit on the bench and will wear a 'bib'; they do have the option of going into the dressing room if they please.